VladimirK2/kzm-tools/tafcj-doc.md

 Data management tools used in T24 (e.g. Data Library, BCON) have a certain drawback: they replace a record fully - and this puts a severe limitation to team work with data.
 Example: 2 developers at the same time amend a HELPTEXT.MENU record....

 TAFCJ script allows conditional update of data records.
 It's called "TAFCJ" because it works both in TAFC and TAFJ.
-It's a jBC program.
+Script interpreter is a jBC program.

 ## Is it safe assuming T24 transactions, concat files update etc?

 Yes, it uses OFS to update a record (to be exact - OFS.BULK.MANAGER).
 Firstly the full record image is written to $NAU file with IHLD status; then OFS with "I" function and zero authorisation is performed (can be other update options - leave in INAU or IHLD, for example).
+(Note: if record in \$NAU file exists already, fatal error will be raised.)
-In case of an error IHLD record is deleted.
+In case of OFS error IHLD record is deleted.

 ## How to run